moveit/moveit2_tutorials/doc/concepts/how_to_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 How-To guides answer very specific questions and should capture Google searches.
-For that reason their naming is very important.
+For that reason, naming is very important.
 Examples of good names are:

 * How to Visualize Collisions in MoveIt